soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 ```

 To implement {func}`sorrel.agents.Agent.act`, we calculate the new location based on the action taken,
-record the reward obtained based on the entity at the new location, then try to move the agent to the new location using the provided [GridworldEnv.move()](#sorrel.environments.GridworldEnv.move).
+record the reward obtained based on the entity at the new location, then try to move the agent to the new location using the provided [Gridworld.move()](#sorrel.worlds.Gridworld.move).
 ```{literalinclude} /../../sorrel/examples/treasurehunt/agents.py
 :pyobject: TreasurehuntAgent.act
 ```

-Finally, we implement {func}`sorrel.agents.Agent.is_done` by checking if the current turn (tracked by default in [GridworldEnv.turn](#sorrel.environments.GridworldEnv.turn))
+Finally, we implement {func}`sorrel.agents.Agent.is_done` by checking if the current turn (tracked by default in [Gridworld.turn](#sorrel.worlds.Gridworld.turn))
 exceeds the maximum number of turns.
 ```{literalinclude} /../../sorrel/examples/treasurehunt/agents.py
 :pyobject: TreasurehuntAgent.is_done